SPHTech-Platform/terraform-aws-eks/modules/self_managed_nodes/README.md

   is so that each ASG will create instances in exactly one AZ and subnet and allow the cluster autoscaler to work properly.
 - ASGs will be tagged to allow the Cluster AutoScaler to scale the node group.
-- ASG lifecycle hook is created to enable instance refresh facillitated by [AWS Node Termination Handler](https://github.com/aws/aws-node-termination-handler).
+- ASG lifecycle hook is created to enable instance refresh facilitated by [AWS Node Termination Handler](https://github.com/aws/aws-node-termination-handler).

 ## Node Groups Specification